Vietnam.vn - Nền tảng quảng bá Việt Nam

 During this process, although there were some doubts due to the different shape, size or decorative motifs of the throne being crafted from the worship objects, no one dared to confirm that this was the throne used for the king to sit on.

-Only recently, after a source of information was obtained, a photo of King Duy Tan sitting on the throne auctioned in France, did experts focus on researching and comparing.
+Only recently, after a photograph of King Duy Tan sitting on the throne was auctioned in France, did experts focus on researching and comparing.
 The results showed that this throne was used by Emperor Duy Tan during his coronation.

 At that time (1907), King Duy Tan was only 7 years old.
-To suit the emperor's stature, the court had a throne made to fit his size for use in ceremonies.
-This explains why the throne was quite small: only 94.3 cm high, 50.5 cm long, and 62.2 cm wide.
+To suit the emperor's stature, the court had a throne made to suit his size for use in ceremonies.
+This explains why the throne is quite small: only 94.3 cm high, 50.5 cm long, 62.2 cm wide.

-Overall, the dragon's head is raised high, the sculpture is simple but strong; the dragon on the throne is embossed with roughness, giving it a majestic look; combined with the image of a phoenix, it shows a sublime and fulfilling posture.
+Overall, the dragon's head is raised high, the sculpture is simple but strong; the dragon on the throne is embossed with rough, majestic features; combined with the image of a phoenix, it shows a sublime, fulfilled posture.

 Emperor Duy Tan's throne is a symbol of the supreme power of the dynasty, bearing many unique values in terms of visual and decorative arts of the Nguyen Dynasty in the early 20th century, associated with the history of the Nguyen Dynasty and a part of the life of Emperor Duy Tan and a heroic historical period of the nation in the first half of the 20th century.

-The story of the national treasure of the Hoang Sa Archipelago, the 2nd largest imperial palace in Vietnam
+The story of the national treasure of the desert to preserve the image 2

 The throne used by King Duy Tan during his coronation.
 Photo: Document

-Although he ascended the throne at the age of 7, Emperor Duy Tan soon matured and became a mature person, possessing the spirit of an emperor.
-He promoted nationalism and anti-French ideology, then chose to give up the throne to escape the colonial government's patronage and lived in exile for nearly 30 years.
+Although he ascended the throne at the age of 7, Emperor Duy Tan soon matured and became a mature personality, possessing the spirit of an emperor.
+He promoted national spirit and anti-French ideology, then chose to give up the throne to escape the protection of the colonial government and lived in exile for nearly 30 years.

 During its nearly 150 years of existence, the Nguyen Dynasty created many thrones, but due to many historical changes, there are currently only 3 remaining thrones.

-In addition to the throne of Emperor Duy Tan, which has just been recognized as a National Treasure, there are only the throne located at Thai Hoa Palace (recognized as a National Treasure in 2015) and the special throne of King Khai Dinh.
+Besides the throne of Emperor Duy Tan which has just been recognized as a National Treasure, there are only the throne located at Thai Hoa Palace (recognized as a National Treasure in 2015) and the special throne of King Khai Dinh.

 T.Toan